 Not all Atlantic salmon die after spawning, and the ones that do make it can return to the ocean and come back to the river the following year.

 It is suggested that some stocks include specimens that have managed to spawn a total of three times.

 However, this seems to be an extreme exception, and most Atlantic salmon that survive their first salmon run will only spawn one more time after that.

 RELATED ARTICLE: If you want to learn more about the salmon’s life cycle and why most of them die shortly after spawning, make sure to also read this article!

 Can Salmon Spawn in Saltwater?

-Almost all species of salmon need freshwater to spawn in.
+Almost all species of salmon need freshwater for spawning.
 One interesting exception here is the pink salmon, which occasionally spawns directly in the ocean, avoiding freshwater altogether.

 When that is the case, the pink salmon will simply use the coastal areas of the sea as its spawning ground and often reproduce successfully even in such unfavorable conditions.